ficomacchia/ficomacchia/README.md

 - 👋 Hi, I’m @ficomacchia, aka Federico Macchiavelli
-- 👀 I’m interested in Time series manipulation and forecasting
+- 👀 I’m interested in Joint Modeling.
-- 🌱 I’m currently learning about the use of Adaptive Interventions.
+- 🌱 I’m currently learning about working on my PhD Thesis.
 - 📫 How to reach me: School E-mail is fm2355@nyu.edu.

 <!---